 One popular dictionary states that predestination teaches that the final salvation of some people is ordained from eternity by God (Collins English Dictionary).
 Calvinism itself defines this teaching as the "eternal decree" of a perfect God who has, based on his will, already foreordained the eternal destiny (i.e. heaven or hell) of each human being before they are even born.
 We need, however, to rethink the ramifications of this belief.

-Now isn't that just wonderful?
-You could be the saintliest person on earth, yet despite all your goodness you could end up in eternal torment.
-I, on the other hand, could be the scum of the earth, yet because of God practicing predestination I could spend eternity in the bliss of paradise.
-We may as well both live a life of hedonism because it won't make one bit of difference in the end.
-The scripture used to justify this doctrine in the Bible is found in Romans 8:
+You could be the saintliest person on earth, yet despite all your goodness, you could end up in eternal torment due to this erroneous teaching.
+Another person, on the other hand, could be the worst sinner on earth, yet because God foreordained him he could spend eternity in paradise.
+We may as well live a life of hedonism because it will not make one bit of difference in the end if this false teaching is true.

 The primary Bible verse used to justify predestination is in the Apostle Paul's epistle to the Romans, chapter 8.
 This verse states the following.